FaizSayyid/bayesian-mine-clearance-via-free-energy/README.md

 ## Run the notebooks

-You can view the notebooks on GitHub or run them directly in Colab:
+You can view the notebooks on GitHub or run them in Colab:

 - **naieve_EFE_no_revisit.ipynb**
   [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/FaizSayyid/mine_clearance_via_free_energy/blob/main/naieve_EFE_no_revisit.ipynb)